sugu66/nordstrom/Readme.txt

 6. Open Node directory (example – C:\Program Files\nodejs\node_modules) .
 Copy “npm” folder and place it in “Project/lib/npm” directory
 7. Place selenium-server-standalone-{VERSION}.jar in Project/lib/selenium.
 8.Download chrome driver and IE driver into lib folder.
+9.Specify the path of runner.js in 'nightwatch.js' file which is present in project/lib/nightwatch folder.

 How to Run: